HWSun-CS/TDF-Font-Dataset/README.md

-# TDF-Font-Dataset: Dataset Generation Tools
+# ComplexGlyph-Flow: Dynamic Manifold Dataset & Generation Tools

-This repository contains the data processing and generation tools for the paper: "TDF-Font: Continuous Geometric Evolution for Few-shot Font Generation via Trajectory-based Diffeomorphic Flow".
+This repository contains the dynamic flow field dataset and temporal sequence generation tools for the paper: **"TDF-Font: Continuous Geometric Evolution for Few-shot Font Generation via Trajectory-based Diffeomorphic Flow"**.

 ## Overview
-This toolkit provides:
+Designed to address the challenges of structurally complex glyphs with intricate topologies, this toolkit provides a deterministic and continuous geometric evaluation testbed.
+Key features include:

-- Log-Domain Diffeomorphic Demons registration scripts for font alignment.
+- **Diffeomorphic Registration:** Log-Domain Diffeomorphic Demons scripts for rigorous, topology-preserving font alignment (preventing stroke breakage and structural hallucinations).
-- Temporal sequence construction for font manifold sampling.
+- **Temporal Sequence Construction:** Tools for continuous font manifold sampling, generating physical and dynamic ground-truth trajectories for Flow Matching supervision.
-- Data augmentation and normalization scripts.
+- **Data Pipeline:** Comprehensive preprocessing, augmentation, and normalization scripts tailored for high-frequency Chinese characters and other topology-sensitive scripts.

-⚠️ **Status:** The code and instructions are being organized and will be released simultaneously with the main model code.
+⚠️ **Status:** The dataset, complete generation scripts, and detailed usage instructions are currently being organized.
+They will be officially open-sourced and released alongside the main TDF-Font model code.